brosner/duktape-py/README.md

 duktape-py
 ==========

+This project was originally Abe Winter's, but he has transferred ownership over to me (Brian Rosner).
+I plan on fixing issues and implementing new features.
+I have already started supporting Python 3 and updated duktape to 1.3.1.
+More to come, so stay tuned!

-python wrapper for duktape, an embeddable javascript engine
+Python wrapper for duktape, an embeddable Javascript engine

 # demo
 ```python